RononDex/Sun.Plasma/README.md

 --------

 ### Sun.Plasma
-A fleet wide management tool that all memebers of SUN have access to.
+A fleet wide management tool that all members of SUN have access to.
 It features a wide range of features that make communication and management of the fleet easier.

 PLASMA stands for: Publication of Logistics And Servicemen Main Assigments